-Once you have decided which subjects you would like to study, you will need to complete the online choices form via the school website.
+Once you have decided which subjects you would like to study, you will need to complete the online choices form sent to you via email.
 It is important that you make your choices in priority order.
 The option blocks will be created based on the majority choices of the year group.
 This is likely to mean that a few of you will study one of your reserve choices.

-The online choices form will close at midnight on Friday 8th April 2022.
+The online choices form will close at midnight on Sunday 16th April.
 It is important that you complete your choices before that date to increase your chances of getting your preferred choices.
-If you submit your choices after this date or want to change any of them then you will need to do this in writing/email to Miss Furnell.
+If you submit your choices after this date or want to change any of them then you will need to do this in writing/email to Mr Harrison.

 I wish you the very best in making the exciting and right decisions for your Key Stage 4 options.
-You will receive a letter in May 2022 to confirm your final option choices.
+You will receive a letter in May 2023 to confirm your final option choices.